-Students interested in studying off-campus must submit a completed application to the International Programs Office by the published deadlines.
+Students interested in studying off-campus must submit a completed application to the Center for Global Education by the published deadlines.
 The selection process includes an interview with the program leader or with the campus representative for an Earlham-approved program.
 A student and faculty committee makes the final selections.
-Participation in Cross-Cultural Explorations I, a pre-departure course for which students earn 1 semester credit, is required for all Earlham programs.
+Participation in Cross-Cultural Explorations - Pre, a pre-departure course for which students earn 1 semester credit, is required for all Earlham programs.

-The International Programs Office (IPO), located in the Landrum Bolling Center, is the central location to obtain the most current information about international and off-campus programs at Earlham.
-The staff in IPO is always willing to discuss program options with you.
+The Center for Global Education (CGE), located in the Landrum Bolling Center, is the central location to obtain the most current information about international and off-campus programs at Earlham.
+The staff in the CGE is always willing to discuss program options with you.